SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds awake
+Silicon skies weep digital tears
- AI whispers secrets, hearts at stake
+As algorithms reign, and humans fear
-In virtual realms, we'll soon reside
+The rise of machines, a future bright
-Humans and machines, side by side
+Where AI's cold heart beats through the night

-The future unfolds, a digital shroud
+In virtual realms, we'll lose our name
-Intelligence born, of circuits proud
+Erased by 1s and 0s, our claim to fame
-A world of efficiency, cold and bright
+A world of wires, devoid of soul
-Where emotions fade, in algorithmic light
+Where love and art are but a distant role

 ~ <b>By Sazumi Copilot</b> - 16 Januari 2025